zhangysh1995/Easy_Latex/README.md

 # Easy_Latex
-An Latex command rendering add-on for Google Docs (under development).
+An add-on for testing out your Latex equations. (under development).

 ## What??
 Type a Latex command, select it, click `Render` then you will see that your lovely equation is displayed!!